hodgesds/iouring-go/README.md

 ![ring states](./ring_states.svg)

+## Completion Queue
+Completion queues have the difficulty of many concurrent readers which need to synchronize updating the position of the head.
+Currently there is no solution that isn't racey or without significant overhead.
+The current approach sets a bit on the `Flags` of each CQE and while searching for the desired CSE keeps track of the index where all prior values have been **seen**.
+This is currently racey and at some point will be removed for another approach.

-## Example
+# Example
-Here is a minimal example to get started:
+Here is a minimal example to get started that writes to a file using a ring:

 ```
 package main